valerabaca/containerize-flask-app/README.md

 The argument `-f containerfile` specifies the name of the containerfile if the containerfile is not named "Dockerfile", which is the default that the `docker build` command expects if the `-f` argument is not given.

-The build process will look as shown below if you have built this image before.
-Otherwise, there will be some more steps in which the various components need to be downloaded to the local compute resource.
+The build process will look as shown below:

-<video src="media/build_todos_flask_app_container_image.webm"></video>

 [build_todos_flask_app_container_image.webm](https://github.com/adamatics/containerize-flask-app/assets/149479200/be7792dc-16ca-491f-8afe-9a496534f8c9)